 Senior (Tenure-Track) Assistant Professor in Work and Organizational Psychology (WOP) at the Human Sciences Department of Verona University.
 My expertise lies in organizational behavior, individual differences and decision-making at work, and social dynamics in the applied psychology field.
 In the field of fundamental research my studies explore the role of individual antecedents (e.g., Personality traits, Risk attitudes, etc.) in relation to classic I/O models (e.g., Job Demands-Resources model, Effort-Reward model, etc.).
 My applied research focuses on the development of interventions and policies for enhancing decision-making, and in turn well-being and job performance.
 Finally, in industrial research, my research aims to better integrate cognitive and behavioral theories (e.g., Theory of Planned Behavior, Prospect theory, etc.) for designing predictive models – based on agents – of social and organizational behaviors.

 I live in Salento (Italy) the small land between two seas, where I work as a teacher in a school for adults.
 My education includes a degree in Life Sciences; in my post-graduate training, I have been involved in searching for the genetic and molecular responses of some cellular systems to environmental and genomic stresses.
-Now my great interest is the approach to theoretical biology through agent-based modelling techniques (even if, I know, nothing can be more surprising than the complexity of Nature and the cognition of it).
+Now, one of my great interests is the approach to theoretical biology through agent-based modeling techniques, even if - I know - nothing can be more surprising than the complexity of Nature and the cognition of it.